scan-to/scantokit-android/README.md

-Scanto aiqkit Android SDK sample implementation With Java
+Scanto scantokit Android SDK sample implementation With Java
 -----------------

 The Android SDK gives you access to the powerful Scanto Vision Search platform to integrate into your Android app.
-It uses [AIQApi]("https://github.com/scan-to/AIQApi-Android") library for the api calls.
+It uses [ScantoApi]("https://github.com/scan-to/ScantoApi-Android") library for the api calls.

 #### AppID and Ingestion

 Before using the sdk, an AppID/Secret pair is required.
 This can be obtained from the client dashboard at https://dashboard.scanto.tech/.
 You also need to ingest some image/pdf/video before you can search for them.

-#### Add aiqkit as a Dependency.
+#### Add scantokit as a Dependency.

 add to your build.gradle:
 ```
 dependencies {
-    implementation 'tech.aiq:aiqkit:3.0'
+    implementation 'tech.scanto:scantokit:3.0'
 }
 ```
 make sure you have the jcenter repo in your top level (project) build.gradle: